zhe1ka/meteor-native-mongo/README.md

 # meteor-native-mongo

+#ATTANTION: don't use it for now

-It is a very simple package for Meteor that allows you to use a native mongodb.
+It is a very simple package for Meteor that extends mongodb commands.
 There is no some magic, just one line of code, but It is very handy to import from node_module, not from a related path.

-# usage
+# Usage

+# List of access methods